eljimmo/TensorFlow_Beginnings/README.md

 ****code pipline takes pattern of pre-process your data, build a model, then train the model in a training loops, save the training model as a binary file***

-- TensorFlow patern as describe by offical team
+- TensorFlow pattern as describe by offical team

 1. Data pre procssing
 2. Data Ingestion